How to Watch Kentucky at Texas A&M in College Baseball

 Live stream the Kentucky at Texas A&M game on fuboTV: Start with a 7-day free trial!

-The win against the Bobcats halted a two-game losing streak for the Aggies.
-They had lost the last two of a weekend series with Alabama after beating the Crimson Tide in game one 3-2.

-The Aggies are now just 4-5 in the SEC and 17-11 overall.
-It hasn't been the best year for them but they have shown they can beat some of the best teams on their schedule.
+The loss dropped the Wildcats' record to 18-12 heading into Saturday's game and was their second straight SEC loss.

+Sunday they will try and get a big win before hosting Bellarmine on Tuesday.

-This weekend, they will look to get back over .500 in the SEC and get a big series win against Kentucky starting with a victory on Thursday night.
+Texas A&M though will be looking to wrap up a big series win against Kentucky with a victory on Sunday.

+The win on Friday got the Aggies back to .500 in the SEC at 5-5 and was a nice bounce-back victory after losing two of three to Alabama last weekend.

+The Aggies have had a very inconsistent season so far, but are hoping a series win against Kentucky can get them going for the rest of the year.

 Regional restrictions may apply.